 Common Mistake 14: Doing It For The Money

 It’s no secret that some bloggers have turned their passion into a lucrative business.
-Many people want in on the action, seeing blogging as a shortcut to professional and financial success.
-Yes, it’s true that there are growing opportunities to make money from blogging, but it takes extremely hard work and a good amount of time before this even becomes a realistic prospect.
+Many people want in on the action, seeing content publishing as a shortcut to professional and financial success.
+Yes, it’s true that there are growing opportunities to make money from content websites, but it takes extremely hard work and a good amount of time before this even becomes a realistic prospect.

 Solution: Do It Out Of Passion